Controller Tester

 Worried about stick drift?

 The comprehensive test above checks the whole pad.
-For a deeper, decimal-exact drift diagnosis with the honest fix order, run the focused stick drift test.
+For a deeper, decimal-exact diagnosis with the honest fix order, use the focused tool below.

 Open the stick drift test